C2SM-RCM/emiproc/joss/paper.md

 modifying the inventories.
 For example, they may want to scale the emissions based on different scenarios, or they may want to aggregate emissions by sector or pollutant.

-`emiproc` has already been successfully applied for different models.
+`emiproc` has already been successfully applied for different use cases.

-[@acp-24-2759-2024] produced emission files for ICON-ART-OEM based on the EDGARv6 inventory [@edgar_v6].
+* [@acp-24-2759-2024] produced emission files for ICON-ART-OEM based on the EDGARv6 inventory [@edgar_v6].

+* [@donmez2024urban] conducted urban climate simulation using emissions produced with `emiproc` for cities of zurich and basel.

-Nikolai used `emiproc` to fill the space around the city of zurich.
+* [@ponomarev2024estimation] used `emiproc` to nest the zurich city inventory inside the swiss national invenotry around the city boundary

 Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for athmospheric transport models.
 However, `HERMESv3` is